WELCOME|GRIEF|CAREER/LIFE CHANGE|TRAUMA/ABUSE|PRODUCTS & EVENTS|MY COACHING|ABOUT|CONTACT|BLOG

 a. a special person through death, a break-up, etc.

-(spouse, partner, child, parent, close friend)b. a pet companion,
+(spouse, partner, child, parent, close friend)

 c. your job (whether you enjoyed it or not),